OwshenNetwork/genesis/README.md

-# 🔺 The Bermuda Airdrop/Testnet 🔺
+# 🔺 The Bermuda Testnet 🔺

 Owshen is an innovative privacy platform developed for EVM-based blockchains.
-Here you will find the instructions to contribute in Owshen's very first ***airdrop*** and ***testnet***, known as The Bermuda Testnet.
+Owshen's very first testnet, The Bermuda Testnet is getting ready to launch!
+Excited to check it out before it officially starts?
+Just follow these steps!

+(***PLEASE NOTE:*** THE TESTNET HAS NOT LAUNCHED YET.
+THIS GUIDE HELPS YOU INSTALL THE APP BEFORE THE OFFICIAL LAUNCH.
+SO, THERE ARE NO REWARDS FOR THE GIVEN TASKS!)

+Make sure you have your own personal computer with GNU/Linux.
+Trying to launch the Owshen wallet on a VPS might cause problems, and ***it's also not safe to do it that way!***

-## Claim your airdrop!
+## Steps

-Before starting our testnet, we are running a zk-airdrop do distribute the very first DIVE tokens to our users.
-In order to participate in this airdrop, you will need an Owshen Address.
-This is how you can get an Owshen Address:

 1. Get yourself a GNU/Linux machine.
 (Ubuntu +22.04 preferred)
 2. Install `libfuse2`: